 The Crocodile Bridge

-Firstly, you might think that this is a nasty river full of pollutants and probably doesn’t have any life.
-But that is exactly, the opposite.
-The River is teaming with Crocodiles some reaching sizes of three to four meters long or (12 feet).
-These beasts are not to be messed with and for good reasons of losing appendages.
-But visiting the bridge is a great way to see them.
-Other animals in the river include a variety of different birds, Caiman, Basilisk and large iguanas.
+The Tarcoles River is teaming with Crocodiles some reaching sizes of three to four meters long or (12 feet).
+These beasts are not to be messed with!
+But visiting the bridge is a great way to see them safely.
+Other animals in the river include a variety of bird species, Caiman, Basilisk and large iguanas.
 Close by in the Carara Biological Reserve you will find a much larger amount of wildlife.
-For example, Monkeys Sloths, Scarlet Macaws, and more.
+Some examples include Monkeys, Sloths, Scarlet Macaws, and more.

 Seeing the crocodiles from the bridge is nice, but if you want to get in on the action, it is worthwhile taking a boat tour.
-There are a few tour operators including the Crocodile Man Tour.
-Be careful to keep your hands and feet inside the boat at all times which should be self-explanatory.
-Very few brave locals will go up to the Crocs and feed them which isn’t much allowed anymore because of provocation.
-Although, seeing the animals in their semi-natural habitat is more than enough action for one day.
+There are a few tour operators available, including the Crocodile Man Tour.
+Be careful to keep your hands and feet inside the boat at all times (which we hope is self-explanatory!)
+You might see some brave locals go up to the crocodiles and feed them, but it’s illegal!
+Never provoke a wild animal, especially a crocodiles.
+Instead, hire a professional tour guide and observe the animals from afar in their natural habitat.

 Besides watching the crocodiles from the bridge or taking a tour, you can also explore the Carara Biological Reserve.
 Carara is a great place for birders.
-You will spot a large variety of different species.
+You will spot a large variety of different bird species.
 For example, Collared Aracari, American Egret, Great Tinamou, Keel-billed Toucans, Boat-billed Herons and more.
-Of course, to it is a great place for hiking and exploring the sights of a jungle.
+It is also a great place for hiking and exploring the sights of a jungle.
 The park is very popular because of it’s proximity to San Jose and is recommended for morning or day trips.

 Where to Stay

-Because of the close proximity to San Jose and the Central Pacific, this makes it easy to find a place to stay.
-The Central Pacific is beautiful and has so many beaches to kick back and just relax.
-Choose, one of the many beachfront hotels located in Manuel Antonio or Jaco.
+Because of the close proximity to San Jose and the Central Pacific, there are many different hotel options close to the Tarcoles River.
+Choose one of the many beachfront hotels in Jaco.
+Stay at the Croc’s Resort & Casino for an all inclusive vacation, or the Alma del Pacifico for a beachfront boutique experience.
 Also, if you’re looking for something closer to San Jose, there are awesome mountain lodges that offer hot springs, Yoga, and impressive birding options.